HEPCloud/decisionengine/_sources/install.rst.txt

 | At this point Decision Engine, GlideinWMS and HTCondor are supposed to be installed and able to run.
 | We assume that the Frontend proxy and the VO proxy are already available.
 |

+**- Configure the pressure-based submisison**
+| Write the configuration for the Decision Engine glideinwms module
-| Decision Engine configuration templates referred in this section are available in the `contrib repo <https://github.com/HEPCloud/contrib/tree/master/config_template>`_.
+| To ease the process you can use the templates available in the `config_template contrib repo <https://github.com/HEPCloud/contrib/tree/master/config_template>`_.
+| Copy the files from the ``EL9`` folder into ``/etc/decisionengine``, and the files in ``EL9/config.d/`` into ``/etc/decisionengine/config.d``.
+| If you made changes to ``decision_engine.jsonnet`` please merge it with the version form the repository.
+| The important part  from the is the glideinwms import ``decision_engine.jsonnet`` template is the line: ``glideinwms: import 'glideinwms.libsonnet',``.
-| Files from ``decisionengine`` folder need to be copied inside ``/etc/decisionengine``.
-Those configuration files have the placeholder field ``@CHANGEME@`` that needs to be replaced with a proper parameter according to the specific system setup.
+| Those configuration files have a placeholder field ``@TEMPLATE...@``
+| that needs to be replaced with the proper parameters according to your specific system setup.
+The README file has some suggestions.

-Once those configuration file have been updated, we are ready to finalize the Decision Engine configuration.
+Once those configuration files have been updated, we are ready to finalize the Decision Engine configuration.

 **- Setup Redis**